-The Leo new moon (on Wednesday, July 31 at 11:12 p.m.) encourages us to express our desires.
+The Leo new moon on August 8 encourages us to express our desires.
 Here’s a ritual to help you do just that!

 New moons are the launch points of the manifestation cycle, a chance to conjure and to create.

-The Leo new moon helps us imagine, dream, desire and think like a royal.
+A Leo new moon helps us imagine, dream, desire and think like a royal.
 If the universe’s wish was your command, what would you really ask for?
+Try our Leo new moon ritual to find out.

 Ritual: Vision of Love